achilleaskin/freenove/tutorial.md

   * void digitalWrite(int pin, int value)
     > sets the pin in first reference to the value is passed as the second

+## Debounce for push button
+> When the button is pressed the time between the button to be fully pressed and when is pressed the status of the circuit doesn't change immideatly but in-between we have bounce between high and low.